Snapshot

 FlagWhat it does

---dry-runPreview what would be captured, without saving or uploading
+--dry-runPreview what would be captured or restored, without making changes

 --localSave to ~/.openboot/snapshot.json instead of uploading